 Station 4: Return to the grill

-By now, hopefully the first phase of cooking crusts is complete and the set heat of the grill can be turned down a bit.
+By now, hopefully the first phase of cooking pizza crusts is complete and the set heat of the grill can be turned down a bit.
 You’ll want to be careful to not open the hot grill more than necessary, so try to wait until you have a full grill again before beginning.
 The set amount of time it takes each pizza to finish cooking will entirely depend on how many extra additions they’ve added to their pizza.
-You could save some time and put lightly topped pizzas on first, but where’s the fun in that?
-As one pizza comes off, transfer a new one in its place.
+You want to be sure that the toppings are heated through and the cheese is melted.
+Those that are more heavily topped may take up to 15 minutes while the basic one-topping pizza may only require 5.
+As you remove one pizza, transfer a new one in its place.

 Station 5: Pizza Cutting

 After the dough rolling station has been cleaned up, we usually replace that area with a good-sized cutting board and our handy pizza cutter.

 Grilling pizza has become a tradition in our family and friend groups.
 It’s literally the first thing I want to do when the cold winter temperatures break and the first signs of spring arrive.
 And as you may have noticed the Christmas decor in the pictures, grilling pizzas is not strictly a summer activity.
 I hope you give it a try no matter what time of year it is.